 Troubleshoot your AWS connection đź”—

-If you have a problem connecting Splunk Observability Cloud to your Amazon Web Services (AWS) account, it is most likely caused by conflicts between policies and permissions.
+If you experience issues when connecting Splunk Observability Cloud to your Amazon Web Services (AWS) account, they might be caused by conflicts between policies and permissions.
+See Troubleshoot Metric Streams in AWS for issues specific to Metric Streams.

 Splunk is not responsible for data availability, and it can take up to several minutes (or longer, depending on your configuration) from the time you connect until you start seeing valid data from your account.